simular-ai/Agent-S/README.md

 You can change the server address by editing the address in [agent_s/utils/ocr_server.py](agent_s/utils/ocr_server.py) file.

-> ⚠️ **Warning**: The agent will directly run python code to control your computer.
+> ❗**Warning**❗: The agent will directly run python code to control your computer.
 Please use with care.

 ## 🚀 Usage